MrrTahoo/Mrrtahoo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on My company's website, an HR system integrated inside Dynamics 365 and a Amazon clone🤩
-- 🌱 I’m currently learning X++ and C# inside Microsoft Dynamics 365 development
+- 🌱 I’m currently learning X++ and C# as well as Microsoft Dynamics 365 development
 - 💬 Ask me about Enterprise development, Cyber Security, Web Development, JavaScript & AI
 - 📫 How to reach me: 📧Email: mrrtahoo789@gmail.com or 🤙Call me: +92 308 0485923